microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_video_indexer/aks/_index.md

         --config "videoIndexer.webapi.resources.limits.cpu=1"\
         --config "storage.storageClass=azurefile-csi"
 ```

-in the above example the script was modifed to use a specific node selector, and to modify the resource requests and limits for the speech and web api pods.
+In the above example the script was modifed to use a specific node selector, and to modify the resource requests and limits for the speech and web api pods.
 in addition the storage class was changed to azurefile-csi which on Azure Cloud is a ReadWriteMany storage class.
 Those customization should be done according to the cluster resources and the expected load, and according to specific infrastructure capabilities.